vimalamp/drum-machine/README.md

 #### This is a drum imulator.
 Click a button and hear a sound.
-It's been created with the React library.
+It's been created with the React and Boolma frameworks.

 #### Link to the working project: